sfuhrm/capsula/README.md

 * Can build packages for multiple target platforms.
 * Dependencies can be configured for every distribution.

+## Starting Capsula

+If you've installed the Capsula package, you have a capsula command line tool:

+    capsula -f capsula.yaml -o out/

+if not, you have to build Capsula and run it like this

+    mvn clean package
+    java -jar target/capsula-0.0.1-SNAPSHOT-jar-with-dependencies.jar -f capsula.yaml -o out/

-## How to test package installation
+## How to test installation of a created package

 It is recommended to test the produced package.
 At least the relations/dependencies can be wrong and are not checked by the package